Dar Es Salaam Dar Es Salaam Region, Tanzania Travel Guide

 Online resources and expat forums sometimes provide recommendations for dietary-specific dining.

-For severe allergies or strict dietary needs, self-catering or staying at accommodations with kitchens are the safest approaches.
+For severe allergies or strict dietary needs, self-with kitchen facilities or staying at accommodations with kitchens are the safest approaches.

 Some boutique hotels or specialized tour operators offer Swahili cooking classes.